Skip to content

 Loss & Training

-Decoupled weight decay (AdamW-style) is applied.
-SAGE maintains one \(O(Vd)\) momentum state and one \(O(d)\) adaptive state, yielding a total memory footprint of approximately half that of AdamW.
+Ours utilizes decoupled weight decay (AdamW-style).
+SAGE maintains one \(O(Vd)\) momentum state plus one \(O(d)\) adaptive state, resulting in total memory that is roughly half of AdamW's for those layers.

 Key Experimental Results